Device connection¶

 Step 2 – User credentials¶

-The behavior of this step depends on the user account usage mode configured on the tenant:
+The behavior of this step depends on the Force user credentials mode configured on the tenant:

 - Never: this step is skipped, Avalon proceeds directly to step 3.